Multifactorisations and Divisor Functions: Divisor functions, Dirichlet convolutions and proofs

-In this section we enumerate all $m$-part joint ordered factorisations for a given natural number $N=n_1\times\ldots \times n_m$, and hence all $m$-part (centred) sum systems corresponding to $N$.
-To simplify our calculations it is convenient to work in the commutative Dirichlet convolution algebra of arithmetic functions, where the convolution of arithmetic functions $f_1, f_2, \dots, f_j$ is given by
+To prove Theorem \ref{sdf}, we first need to understand the associated divisor function in terms of Dirichlet convolutions.
+Our starting point is the commutative Dirichlet convolution algebra of arithmetic functions, where the convolution of arithmetic functions $f_1, f_2, \dots, f_j$ is given by

 summing over all ordered factorisations of $n \in {\mathbb N}$ into $j$ factors.
-We denote the $j$th convolution power as follows, $f^{*j} := f * f * \cdots * f,$ where the right-hand side has $j$ repetitions of $f;$ by the usual convention, $f^{*0} = e.$ The function $e(n) = \delta_{n, 1}$ $(n \in {\mathbb N})$ is the neutral element of the Dirichlet convolution product, and the convolution inverse of the constant function 1 is the well-known M\"obius function~$\mu$.
-In order to state our results we first need to introduce some arithmetic divisor functions.
+We denote the $j$th convolution power as follows, $f^{*j} := f * f * \cdots * f,$ where the right-hand side has $j$ repetitions of $f;$ by the usual convention, $f^{*0} = e.$ The function $e(n) = \delta_{n, 1}$ $(n \in {\mathbb N})$ is the neutral element of the Dirichlet convolution product, and the convolution inverse of the constant function 1 is the well-known M\"obius function~$\mu$, both being introduced in Definition \ref{defn4}.

 The $j$th convolution of the constant function 1 is more generally known as the classical $j$th divisor function $d_j = 1^{*j}$ (cf.\ \cite[p.~9]{rSchSp}), which counts the ordered factorisations of its argument into $j$ positive integer factors.
 It can be shown (see \S 2 of \cite{mcl2}) that $d_j$ satisfies the sum-over-divisors recurrence relation